tamthwong/BigDataLab03/Lab04/README.md

 ## Running Instructions

 The executable files are located in the `src/` directory and are run using `spark-submit`, except for the Extract stage, which uses Python.
 Ensure Kafka and MongoDB are running before executing the scripts.
+**Spark Configuration Note**: Unless customized, the `spark-submit` commands run with the default configuration `--master local[*] --deploy-mode client` on our system, utilizing all available local cores in client mode.
 1. **Extract (`<GroupID>.py`)**:
    - **File**: `src/Extract/<GroupID>.py`
    - **Description**: Fetches BTCUSDT price data from the Binance API and publishes it to the `btc-price` topic.